-- Select Static or Diverse from the Key Diversity drop-down list.
-Diverse keys are more secure, as a new key is generated for each device. - 7.
-Select the same Encryption Type as you specified for the factory key. - 8.
-Type a Description for the key. - 9.
-If you are storing the key in the database, choose one of the following options: - Automatically Generated Encryption Key this option automatically creates an encryption key. - Encryption Key type the hexadecimal key in the box.
+- 8. Select the same Encryption Type as you specified for the factory key. - 9.
+Type a Description for the key. - 10.
+If you are storing the key in the database, choose one of the following options: - Automatically Generate Encryption Key in Software and Store on Database this option automatically creates an encryption key. - Encryption Key type the hexadecimal key in the box.
+Optionally, you can include the KeyChecksum Value. - Use Key Ceremony if you have the key in key ceremony format (encrypted by a Transport Key), select this option.
+When you click Enter Keys, the key ceremony wizard will launch, allowing you to enter the key ceremony data into the database or HSM (if available).

-If you are storing the key on an HSM, choose one of the following options:
+If you are storing the key on an HSM, and have selected Diverse key diversity, select one of the following options:

-- Automatically Generate Encryption Key on HSM this option generates a key on the HSM. - Existing HSM Key Label if you have an existing key on your HSM that you want to use, type its label. - 10.
-Click Save.
+- Automatically Generate Encryption Key on HSM and Store on HSM this option generates a key on the HSM. - Existing HSM Key Label if you have an existing key on your HSM that you want to use, type its label.